NEMETOM/java/java_vowels_and_consonants_counter/README.md

-# Vowels and Consonants counter
-## How to test
+# How to test
-All test files are available under "*src\java\com\exercise" Tests can be executed using jUnit testing framework
+All test files are available under "*src\test\java\com\exercise"

+Tests use jUnit testing framework

+# Results
 ## Observations

 [1]